torvalds/linux/Documentation/filesystems/nfs/client-identifier.rst

 The use of cryptographic security for lease management operations is strongly encouraged.

-If NFS with Kerberos is not configured, a Linux NFSv4 client uses AUTH_SYS and UID 0 as the principal part of its client identity.
+If NFS with Kerberos is not configured, a GNU/Linux NFSv4 client uses AUTH_SYS and UID 0 as the principal part of its client identity.
 This configuration is not only insecure, it increases the risk of lease and lock stealing.
 However, it might be the only choice for